The Rational Basis® of Happiness Podcast

 No, it's a rough guess.

-For more Dr. Kenner podcasts, go to DrKenner.com.
+For more Dr. Kenner podcasts, go to DrKenner.com and please listen to this ad.

-Here's an excerpt from The Selfish Path to Romance by psychologists Drs.
-Kenner and Locke:
+Here?s an excerpt from The Selfish Path to Romance: The Serious Romance Guidebook by clinical psychologist Dr. Ellen Kenner.

-Download chapter one for free at DrKenner.com, and you can buy the book at Amazon.com.
+You can download chapter one for free by going to DrKenner.com, and you can buy the book at Amazon.com.